 Meade Avenue Multi-Use Trail - from railroad to Meade Park - VDOT funded grant to construct multi-use trail along the east side of Meade.
-Construction may commence in ~June 2013 after a public meeting and VDOT approval of the final plans.
+Construction of phase 1 in nearly complete, phase 2 will begin in 2014.
 The trail will support biking, walking, strollers, wheelchairs, and other forms of non-motorized transportation.

 Moores Creek - Trail easement acquisition underway between Rives, Quarry, Jordan and Azalea Parks.

 Rivanna River bike/ped bridges- possible locations between Pen and Darden Park and near Riverview Park to Pantops in planning and design with Albemarle County.
-These projects will begin in earnest in 2013
+There is no current timeline or funding for either proposed bridge.

 Other trails in the Charlottesville area include the Albemarle County Greenways/Parks and the Saunders Trail at Monticello.